eic/fun4allgdmlimport/README.md

 # Fun4AllGdmlImport

-Based on the GDML importer created by REy Cruz-Torres, Jin Huang, and Chris Pinkenburg.
+Based on the GDML importer created by Rey Cruz-Torres, Jin Huang, and Chris Pinkenburg.

 Importing GDML files for the silicon created in EICROOT into the Fun4All framework.
 Using the Fun4All structure of things.